akkisapra/Kafka-Streaming-Apache-Mongo-DB-Demo/README.md

 ```

 1. Simulating real-time data using Apache Kafka Producers.
-  >-a.
+  >- a.
 Event Producer 1: Program that loads all the data from climate_streaming.csv and randomly feed the data to the stream every 5 seconds in Assignment_TaskC_Producer1.ipynb.
-  >-b.
+  >- b.
 Event Producer 2: Program that loads all the data from hotspot_AQUA_streaming.csv and randomly feed the data to the stream every 10 - 30 seconds in Assignment_TaskC_Producer2.ipynb.
      AQUA is the satellite from NASA that reports latitude, longitude, confidence and surface temperature of a location.
-  >-c.
+  >- c.
 Event Producer 3: Program that loads all the data from hotspot_TERRA_streaming.csv and randomly feed the data to the stream every 10 - 30 seconds in Assignment_TaskC_Producer3.ipynb.
      TERRA is another satellite from NASA that reports latitude, longitude, confidence and surface temperature of a location.